MFG Lite - System DB and Login Implementation

 Rules

-• Frontend should NEVER manually send client_id
+• Frontend should NEVER manually send clientId.

-• Backend reads clientId from cookie/session
+• Backend reads clientId from the authenticated session.

-• Backend automatically injects client_id
+• Backend automatically injects clientId into every database operation.

 ERP Table Rule

-Every ERP table must contain:
+Every ERP table except system tables must contain:

 Query Rule

-All queries must filter by client_id.
+All ERP queries except system table queries must filter by clientid.

 Example